LizaFontaine/School_project/README.md

 # School_project

-**Development of a recommendation systeme based on IMBD database : **
+Development of a recommendation systeme based on IMBD database : 🎬

-- Data analysis and cleaning using Python libraries,
+    🐍 Data analysis and cleaning using Python libraries,

-- Modeling and creation of a dashboard using Power BI,
+    📊 Modeling and creation of a dashboard using Power BI,

-- Creation of a recommendation system using Machine Learning,
+    🔢 Creation of a recommendation system using Machine Learning,

-- Deployment of the deliverable via Streamlit.
+    🎉 Deployment of the deliverable via Streamlit.